Unilever

 download facebook twitter linkedin link

-Unilever is a British consumer and household goods giant that has maintained extensive operations in Russia after its full-scale invasion of Ukraine in 2022.
+Unilever is a British consumer and household goods giant that operated in Russia until October 2024, despite condemning the 2022 invasion of Ukraine.

-The company owns popular brands such as Dove soap, Cornetto, Ben & Jerry’s, Marmite ice creams, Rexona deodorant, Hellmann’s mayonnaise, Sunsilk shampoo, Knorr soups, Percil detergent, Domestos disinfectant, etc.
+Unilever, headquartered in London, United Kingdom, and Rotterdam, Netherlands, owns popular brands such as Dove soap, Cornetto, Ben & Jerry’s, Marmite ice creams, Rexona deodorant, Hellmann’s mayonnaise, Sunsilk shampoo, Knorr soups, Persil detergent, and Domestos disinfectant.

-In July 2023, Ukraine’s National Agency on Corruption Prevention (NACP) designated Unilever an “International Sponsor of War” on the basis of its “significant tax contribution” to the Russian state budget, which promotes “the continuation of Russia’s war against Ukraine.”
+In July 2023, Ukraine’s National Agency on Corruption Prevention (NACP) designated Unilever an “International Sponsor of War” on the basis of its “significant tax contribution” to the Russian state budget.
 According to data collected by the Kyiv School of Economics, Unilever earned $728 million in Russia in 2023, while paying roughly $33 million just in profit taxes to the Russian state.

 Correspondence with company

-Since February 2022, Unilever also became subject to Russia’s Partial Mobilization Order obliging all companies, including foreign ones operating in Russia, to contribute directly to the war effort, including potentially through the conscription of Unilever’s 3,000-strong workforce and the provision of other material resources such as transportation, IT infrastructure, etc.
+Since February 2022, Unilever became subject to Russia’s Partial Mobilization Order obliging all companies, including foreign ones operating in Russia, to contribute directly to the war effort, including potentially through the conscription of Unilever’s 3,000-strong workforce.

 In a letter to B4Ukraine, the company confirmed that it would allow its Russian workers to be conscripted if they are required to serve.